chaw/r7rs-libs/README.md

 * (slib common) created to hold generally used definitions
 * code uses SRFIs where possible
+* defmacro not included

-The following list of packages reflects the contents page of the slib documentation.
-Each package has notes on progress (no comment means done):
+The following list of packages reflects the contents page of the slib documentation, and gives some notes on any changes or choices made:

 1: The Library System